US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

     ```shell
     dapr init -k
     ```

-    Your results should look something like this.
+    Your results should resemble the following:

     ```shell
     Making the jump to hyperspace...